MD-CWI/afivo-streamer/documentation/simulation_options.md

 `gas%%fractions` | 0.8 0.2 | gas fractions
 `gas%%pressure` | 1.0 | pressure (bar)
 `field_amplitude` | 2e6 | amplitude of the background field (V/m)

-# Passing configuration files via the command line

-One or more configuration files can be specified when running a simulation:

-    ./streamer file_1.cfg file_2.cfg ...

-Options from later files will override those from earlier files.

-# Setting variables from the command line

-Individual options can be specified via the command line:

-    ./streamer file_1.cfg -var=value

-If necessary, you can use quotes to specify for example an array:

-    ./streamer file_1.cfg -var="a b c"

 # A list of all options